To truly understand the quality of your database, it’s a good idea to run regular audits.

 Schedule your data audits to run at fixed intervals and top-up your data quality when it falls below a pre-determined level.
 Taking this approach will regulate your data management investments and audit frequency, enabling a high level of data quality to be self-maintained.

-Red, amber, green (RAG) status is a traffic light system and a method that can be used to clearly identify areas that need immediate attention, helping you prioritise the implementation of actionable insights from your data audits.
+Red, amber, green (RAG) status is a traffic light system and a method that can be used to clearly identify areas that need immediate attention, helping you prioritize the implementation of actionable insights from your data audits.

 Agree a process in your team to make these improvements, implement them, then start the process over and measure again.
 Remember, this should be a cyclical process to enable continuous and sustained improvement.